northeastern-rc/rc-public-documentation/docs/source/06_storage/01_discovery_storage.md

 # HPC Storage

-There are two main storage systems connected to Discovery: /home and /scratch.
+There are two main storage systems connected to the HPC: `/home` and `/scratch`.
 These options have specific quotas and limitations.
-The list below details the storage options available to you on Discovery if you have an account on Discovery.
-These are storage options that are connected to Discovery, and you should use when working on Discovery.
-Every individual with an account on Discovery has both a /home and /scratch directory.
-Research groups can request additional storage on the /work storage system.
+The list below details the storage options available to you on the cluster if you have an account.
+These are storage options that are connected to the HPC, and you should use when working on the cluster.
+Every individual with an account on Discovery has both a `/home` and `/scratch` directory.
+Research groups can request additional storage on the `/work` storage system.
 Note that currently
-/work storage is not provisioned to individuals.
+`/work` storage is not provisioned to individuals.

 :::{important}
-The /scratch space is only for temporary storage.
-It is not backed up, and there is a purge policy for data older than 28 days on /scratch.
-Please review the /scratch policy on our Policy page: <https://rc.northeastern.edu/policy/>
+The `/scratch` space is only for temporary storage.
+It is not backed up, and there is a purge policy for data older than 28 days on `/scratch`.
+Please review the `/scratch` policy on our Policy page: <https://rc.northeastern.edu/policy/>
 :::

 **NAME:** `/home/<yourusername>` where `yourusername` is your username, e.g. `/home/j.smith`
 : - **DESCRIPTION:** You are given a `/home` directory automatically when your Discovery account is created.
 This storage is mainly intended for storing relatively small files such as script files, source code, software installation files, and other small files that you need for your work on Discovery.
 While it is permanent storage that is backed up and replicated, it is not performant storage.
-It also has a small quota, so you should frequently check your space usage (use a command such as `du -h /home/<yourusername>` where `<yourusername>` is your user name, to see the total space usage).
+It also has a small quota, so you should frequently check your space usage (use a command such as `du -h /home/<yourusername>` where `<yourusername>` is your username, to see the total space usage).
 For running jobs and directing output files, you should use your `/scratch` directory.
   - **QUOTA:** 75GB

 **NAME:** `/scratch/<yourusername>`